kubecost/docs/csv-pricing.md

     csvAccessCredentials: pricing-schema-access-secret
     ```

-    S3 bucket access is supported with the format `s3://<bucket-name>/<key>`, for example 's3://kc-csv-test/pricing_schema.csv
+    S3 bucket access is supported with the format `s3://<bucket-name>/<key>`, for example `s3://kc-csv-test/pricing_schema.csv`.
-`.
 Otherwise, the CSV file will be read from the cost-analyzer PV, for example:

-    ```
+    ``` yaml
     pricingCsv:
     enabled: true
     location: